gatsbyjs/gatsby/README.md

    this.
 Ideally this new file would be hot reloaded like other changes but I haven't figured out how to make this happen yet ([help appreciated here](https://github.com/webpack/webpack/issues/1162)).
-   So to see your new page, restart `gatsby serve` and then refresh your browser.
+   So to see your new page, restart `gatsby develop` and then refresh your browser.
 7. Build your site `gatsby build`.
 The site is built to the `/public` directory.
 Serve the site by going into the public directory and